-When working with employees from several locations, it’s crucial to keep track of their time zones to prevent communicating at inconvenient times.
-For example, it would be more convenient and courteous for a manager to change his or her schedule so that the contact takes place during the daytime hours of the remote workers.
+When working with employees from several locations, it's crucial to keep track of their time zones to prevent communicating at inconvenient times.
+For example, it would be more convenient and courteous for a manager to change his or her schedule so that the contact takes place during the daytime hours of the remote employees.
 To prevent a cultural clash, distinct but simple cultures from various locations should be noted.

 Results over activity

 This is well recognised as a best practice for improving employee motivation and empowerment.
 Allowing staff (who have the training and tools to implement – this is critical) to create a strategy of execution after clearly specifying the priorities and expected outcomes boosts innovation and ownership.
 It's much more difficult to micro-manage individuals in a distant location.
 But micromanaging is overrated anyway!

 Obstacles must be removed.